panzi/cook-serve-hoomans/README.md

 Cook, Serve, Delicious! uses [Game Maker](http://www.yoyogames.com/studio) from YoYo Games.
-At first I didn't bother reverse engineering the archive file format of this game engine, but because the file size replacement sprite got bigger than the file size of the original I had to reverse engineer at least a bit so I could rewrite the archive properly.
+At first I didn't bother reverse engineering the archive file format of this game engine, but because the file size of the replacement sprite got bigger than the file size of the original I had to reverse engineer at least a bit so I could rewrite the archive properly (instead of just overwriting the proportion of the archive containing the sprite).

 This program understands the overall structure of Game Maker archives and the detailed structure of the TXTR and AUDO sections.
 These are the last two